domaica/Project_Visualize_me/README.md

 ## Main folder for solution is called: 'Project_Visualize_me'

-Inside that root folder, we can among others, the following subfolders:
+Inside that root folder, we can find, among others, the following subfolders:

 - 'templates' containing 'index.html' with code for the webpage for the project.